SkylineHR31/-FurnikingESstore/README.md

 # FurnikingESstore

-Should replace sx={} inline styles with component styles.
+Should replace sx={} inline styles with component styles. -- Done

 Also should add firebase as API with GraphQL + ApolloClient